-These projects will develop an online Solar Watts and Energy Efficiency portal for residents, which will enable them to sign up for an assessment, as well as reach online customer support.
+These projects developed an online Solar Watts and Energy Efficiency portal for residents, which enables them to sign up for an assessment, as well as reach online customer support.
 The Solar Watts and Energy Efficiency projects plan to conduct outreach via direct mail to all single-family homes in the TCC site, via digital advertisements and social media, as well as through multiple outreach events each year.